 Use strict mode for "in_array()" functions in "\Drupal\serialization\Normalizer\NormalizerBase" for verifying supported types for (de-)normalization

-Created on 27 March 2017, about 7 years ago
+Created on 27 March 2017, over 8 years ago

-Updated 19 February 2024, 3 months ago
+Updated 19 February 2024, over 1 year ago

-Follow up for #2863778-19: Clean up \Drupal\hal\Normalizer\NormalizerBase: duplicate less from the parent class \Drupal\serialization\Normalizer\NormalizerBase β†’ :
+Follow up for #2863778-19: Clean up \Drupal\hal\Normalizer\NormalizerBase: duplicate less from the parent class \Drupal\serialization\Normalizer\NormalizerBase :

 @BR0kEN - it's the lack of the third argument and it not being TRUE that scares me.
 Pretty much people always want in_array($needle, $haystack, TRUE) and not in_array($needle, $haystack) - see https://3v4l.org/sr29Y